Karakol Travel Guide: Top 15 Things to Do in Karakol, Kyrgyzstan

 Another iconic place of worship in Karakol (Каракол) is the Holy Trinity Russian Orthodox Church.
 This is a traditional Russian wooden cathedral complete with onion domes.

-Over the years, it has been used as a sports hall, school, theatre, coal shop and dance hall, just to name a few!
+The church’s history is nothing short of fascinating.
+Over the years, ( especially during Soviet times, when many religious buildings were repurposed or destroyed) it has been used as a sports hall, school, theatre, coal shop and dance hall, just to name a few!

 Antique Shop Aleksandr Korablev for Soviet era souvenirs in Karakol, Kyrgyzstan